trufflesuite/trufflesuite.com/public/docs/advanced/configuration.md

     // gasPrice
     // from - default address to use for any transaction Truffle makes during migrations
     // provider - web3 provider instance Truffle should use to talk to the Ethereum network.
+    //          - function that returns a web3 provider instance (see below.)
     //          - if specified, host and port are ignored.
   }
 }